CryptobaySpace/Documentation/docs/node-runner/3-Monitoring.md

 If you are a staking provider, you will have a contract address or an identity.
 It will be possible to see all your nodes directly through it and check if they have problems.

-## Script from the Host
+## Termui from the Host

-On the machine where you installed your nodes, a script is now available in the elrond-utils folder.
+On the machine where you installed your nodes, using the noderunner user, a script is now available in the elrond-utils folder.

 ```bash
 cd ~/elrond-utils